The Best Portable Fish Finder

 Range is always an important factor to consider whenever you are using a fish finder with a floating transducer.
 This is true whether you are using a model with a tethered transducer or one that connects wirelessly to your smartphone or an included display unit.

-The greater the range, the more quickly you’ll be able to scan or map out the water.
+The greater the lateral range the more quickly you’ll be able to scan or map out the water.
 This will help you make better use of your limited time on the water and improve your odds of catching a stringer full of fish.

 But while range is an important factor for all anglers to consider, it is especially important for those fishing from the shore and using a castable transducer.